EvanChauhan/mydocs-site/docs/Containers and Virtual Machines/Docker.md

 >note: podman is a redhat product that is practically equivalent to Docker in almost every use case an important difference between *docker* and *podman* is that Podman uses *builda* to build container images also podman uses crun as its container run time unlike containerd which docker uses

+## importance of understanding the Docker engine:

+Understanding the Docker Engine is crucial for managing containerized applications efficiently.
+It provides a robust set of tools for building, running, and managing containers, which is essential in DevOps and cloud computing environments.

+### the Docker Engine
+main components of the Docker Engine are:
+Docker CLI: Command-line interface for interacting with Docker.
+Dockerfile Syntax: Configuration syntax for creating images.
+HTTP REST API: Communicates with container runtimes.

+Default Runtime: Uses containerd but can be changed.

+### Podman
+is the RedHat container engine and is functionally equivalent to the Docker Engine DIffers from the Docker Engine in two important ways:

+1. Buildah: Used instead of Dockerfile for creating images.

+2. crun: Default runtime instead of containerd. (also easily changed)

 ## docker configuration ##
 lives in /var/lib/docker directory i.e containers, volumes and metadata all live in this directory